hturnbull93/hturnbull93/README.md

 - A levels - 2 A*s: Psychology, Biology - 2 A's: Chemistry, Physics

 ## Experience

-**The Nursery Theatre Ltd** (Nov 2017 to Present)
-*Digital Communication and Website Manager*
+**The Nursery Theatre Ltd** (Nov 2017 to Present) *Digital Communication and Website Manager*

 - Developed [thenurserytheatre.com](https://thenurserytheatre.com) in WordPress, using HTML/CSS/JS/PHP.
 - Maintain technical documents to assist users in updating content.
 - Renovated Google Ads campaigns, leading to an increase in click through rate.

-**Graphic and Web Design Freelancer** (Aug 2017 to Present)
+**Graphic and Web Design Freelancer** (Aug 2017 to Present) *Freelancer*
-*Freelancer*

 Generally my work has focussed on on front-end systems.
 I have gained good experience of HTML5, CSS3, and preprocessors such as SASS.

 - I have implemented UI's in line with customer's brand guidelines, while maintaining a good user experience.
-- Improvements I have made have contributed to the growth of in sales of clases and corporate workshops for both The Nursery Theatre and Hoopla Impro.
+- Improvements I have made have contributed to the growth of in sales of classes and corporate workshops for both The Nursery Theatre and Hoopla Impro.
 - Some examples:
   - [Heather Urquhart personal website](https://heatherurquhart.com) - WordPress
   - [Hoopla Impro corporate section](https://www.hooplaimpro.com/improv-corporate-training.html) - WordPress